Already losing sight of a New Year’s resolution? Try this technique

 Get comfortable with less than perfection

 I’ve been fortunate enough to count on a personal trainer who not only pushes me, but also motivates me to be okay with just trying my best.
-If my push-ups or pull-ups aren’t in perfect form, he gently nudges me in the right direction: “You got this.
-You’re doing great.”
+If my push-ups or pull-ups aren’t in perfect form, he gently nudges me in the right direction (“You got this, you’re doing great”).

-As a recovering perfectionist, I get the allure of wanting to excel at anything new I start.
+As a recovering perfectionist, I get the allure of wanting to excel at anything new you start.
 But the truth is, change is hard, and feeling overconfident doesn’t do us any favors.
-“When you’re convinced your goal is going to be easy—and you conclude you’re overqualified for the job—you’ll likely find yourself unprepared and ill-equipped to face the reality of the situation,” says psychotherapist and Business Insider contributor, Amy Morin.
+“When you’re convinced your goal is going to be easy—and you conclude you’re overqualified for the job—you’ll likely find yourself unprepared and ill-equipped to face the reality of the situation,” says psychotherapist and Business Insider contributor Amy Morin.

 Her recommendation?
-“Acknowledge that it’s tough to delay gratification and push yourself when you’re tired.
+“Acknowledge that it’s tough to delay gratification, and push yourself when you’re tired.
 Saying it’s going to be difficult to stay on track doesn’t mean you’re weak.
 It means you’re being realistic.”

 Do a perspective check

-Here’s my problem with resolutions: They don’t actually cause us to really change our habits.
-We’re so focused on one specific result that we fail to address the underlying thinking that lead to unhealthy habits.
+Here’s my problem with resolutions: They don’t actually cause us to change our habits.
+We’re so focused on one specific result that we fail to address the underlying thinking that can lead to unhealthy habits.

 For me, before beginning a new goal, I like to take some time away and reflect on my big picture.
 To live a more balanced, meaningful life, the changes I want to make should align with my values, first and foremost.